How to Install Fail2ban with Firewalld on Fedora 39/38/37 Linux

 sudo fail2ban-client set apache-badbots unbanip 192.168.1.1

-This command unbans the IP address 192.168.1.1 in the apache-badbots jail.
+This command will lift the ban on the IP address 192.168.1.1 from the apache-badbots jail.

-Display the list of banned IP addresses
+Display the List of Banned IP Addresses

 sudo fail2ban-client status <jail-name>